Niaina42/NodeJsPaymentApi/README.md

 # VISA/masterdcard/paypal payment with stripe NodeJs

-## Change your public_key in views/card.jsand server.js the file.
+## Change your public_key in views/card.js and server.js. :-D